Tissue Culture or Micropropagation

 Tissue culture, also known as micropropagation, is a propagation method used to produce plants under sterile conditions.
 This method uses plant explants (plant parts) or seeds that have been sterilized before being placed in containers with a growing medium (usually a gel) that has some nutrients added.
-The explants or seeds, the containers and the medium have all been sterilized, and this (if successful) prevents any cut or torn tissue, or the entire explant or seed itself, from becoming infected with a microorganism of some kind and rotting during the time these plant parts require to become rooted or to multiply.
+The explants or seeds, the containers, and the medium have all been sterilized.
+This sterilization, if successful, prevents any cut or torn tissue, or the entire explant or seed itself, from becoming infected with a microorganism of some kind and rotting during the time these plant parts require to become rooted or to multiply.

 The sterile nutrient media usually contains a nutrient solution (typically salts and vitamins), sucrose (sugar), hormones (optional), antibiotics (optional), and a solidifying or gelling agent such as agar (a product of seaweed).

 Four stages of plant tissue culture have been defined by a scientific pioneer in the field, Toshio Murashige, professor emeritus of the University of California at Riverside:

 - Stage I. Establishment of an aseptic (sterile) culture.

 - Stage II.
 The multiplication of propagules (a propagule is any part of a plant used to make or become new plants).